lenon/vimfiles/README.md

-# ~/.vim
+# Vimfiles

-These are my Vim configuration files.
-I've created these from scratch to suit my needs, so don't expect to find lots and lots of useless stuff here. :)
+These are my Vim files.
+I've created these from scratch to suit my needs, so don't expect lots and lots of useless stuff here. :smile:

 ## Plugins